柠檬导航

 The expectation is that there will be a surge in open research data linked to publications, as both funders and major publishers require it.
 However, research indicates that, for example, less than half of the journals publishing ecological and evolutionary research have a mandated data- or code-sharing policy, with even fewer requiring authors to share data during peer review.
 Journals appear to have a significant role in increasing data and code availability through their policies (Ivimey-Cook et al., 2025).

-Glerean (2025) provides reasons for not to openly sharing data:
+Glerean (2025) discusses a few common reasons researchers give for not openly sharing data:

 These barriers commonly result in the statement "data available on reasonable request."